Turtlecute33/PrivacyActivistKit-test/README.md

 ## ✏️ Contributing

-Want to help?
-You don’t need to be a developer.
+Want to support this project?
+You don’t need to write code — leaving a ⭐, sharing it with others, or spreading the word on social media helps a lot.

-Ways to contribute:

-- Star ⭐ this repo
-- Fix typos, add tools, suggest ideas
-- Translate a guide
-- Report bugs or outdated links
-- Share it with your community

-We love small contributions and first-time contributors.
-See `CONTRIBUTING.md` [coming soon] for more info.
+We welcome all contributions, especially from first-timers and those making small improvements.
+For full details, check out [`CONTRIBUTING.md`](https://github.com/Turtlecute33/PrivacyActivistKit/blob/main/CONTRIBUTING.md) (coming soon).

-Have an idea?
-[Open an issue](https://github.com/your-repo/issues) or [send a PR](https://github.com/your-repo/pulls)
+Have an idea or suggestion?
+[Open an issue](https://github.com/Turtlecute33/PrivacyActivistKit/issues) or [submit a pull request](https://github.com/Turtlecute33/PrivacyActivistKit/pulls).

 ---